natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/BTD-1.md

 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->

 A torpedo-bomber easily recognized by its square-shaped fuselage, the BTD-1 "Destroyer" is a heavily armed single-seat propeller-driven aircraft designed to destroy naval and ground targets.
 The BTD-1 can, however, be stretched to various different playstyles, even being capable of destroying aerial targets thanks to a pair of 20 mm AN/M2 cannons.
 With carrier capabilities and a bomber spawn, the BTD-1 can effectively work on most maps and conditions.
 Although sluggish at higher speeds, the plane performs favourably at higher altitudes.
 This altitude advantage is quickly lost, however, due to a great loss of energy while turning.
 When used in ground and air battles, the BTD-1 excels at delivering a large payload to a target with pinpoint accuracy.
 Along with great survivability and premium-boosters, it's a great vehicle for new players looking to learn how to use both bombs and torpedoes on a single-engine bomber.
+The flight performance in a dive becomes unstable at higher speeds, resulting in excessive oscillations that make it difficult to maintain a steady dive line.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics